mushihao/cuda/nv_study/README.md

 Questions: why in-order is much faster than reverse order access?
 21000 cycles vs. 61000 cycles for 8K;  10000 cycles vs. 17000 cycles for 4K

 Answers: From PTX, it looks like that the in-order loop is unrolled with 4, but the reverse order loop is not unrolled.
+From SASS, the in-order loop is unrolled with 16, but the reverse order loop cannot be unrolled.

 ## 9. L2 Data Compression